 Attractive Place to stay – The Drostdy Hotel is the best to stay, newly renovated to offer understated five star luxury at an excellent rate.
 Plus we also rate Samara Game Reserve for superb game-viewing and stunning landscapes.

-Remote South Africa Spot Number 5: Eastern Highlands
+Remote South Africa Spot Number 5 – Eastern Highlands

 The Eastern Highlands is where South Africa meets the mountainous kingdom of Lesotho.
 It combines the drama of the high mountains, typified by the Golden Gate National Park, with attractive country towns.

-Ideal Length of Stay (instead of flying) – I recommend at least 2-3 nights to drive instead of fly, assuming that you stay in the Drakensberg mountains afterwards.
+Ideal Length of Stay (instead of driving) – I recommend setting aside at least 2-3 nights to drive instead of fly, assuming that then you stay in the Drakensberg mountains.
 Spend 1-2 nights in Graaf-Reinet and then 1-2 nights in the Highlands.
 If you don’t like long drives, then I would even break this up into three separate stays.

 Distance from Graaff-Reinet – 5½ to 6 hours to Ladybrand, Ficksberg and Clarens, then 2½ to 3½ hours to the Drakensberg Mountains, depending on where you are staying.